ToaToes/renefly.github.io/README.md

 When you run with -it, the container attaches to your terminal<br>
 ```
 docker run -it -p 8001:8001 public_api:latest

+without name restriction, container will be given random names
 ```
 After processing one request, if there's an issue or the script completes, it exits<br>
 Using -d (detached) mode runs it in the background as a proper server<br>